 Asset Type Commentary

 INTERMEDIATE PRESSURE

 Main pipe No growth forecast.

 Service pipe Little or no growth forecast.

 Stations No growth forecast.

 Line valve No growth forecast.

 Special crossings No growth forecast.

 MEDIUM PRESSURE

-Main pipe There has been an increased level of residential housing development over the past two years with projects in Bulls, Marton and Whanganui including gas reticulation within their plans.
+Main pipe There has been an increased level of residential housing development over the past three years with projects in Bulls, Marton and Whanganui including gas reticulation within their plans.
 Growth is forecast to remain steady at current levels.
-Whanganui District Council Planners have indicated long term residential developments in Otamatea West and the Springvale, Whanganui which will be serviced by medium pressure gas reticulation.
+Whanganui District Council Planners have indicated long term residential developments in Otamatea West and the Springvale, Whanganui areas, both which will be serviced by medium pressure gas reticulation.
 The Otamatea West area has sufficient capacity for growth and the Springvale area will benefit from a proposed strategic link to Gonville where connection to a DRS will provide a reinforcement for future growth and improve the security of supply.

 Service pipe Number of new services is expected to remain stable due to increasing consumer demand for gas instant hot water offset by a reducing demand on space heating due to alternatives, in particular heat pumps.

 Stations The number of assets are not planned to increase but modifications to existing Stations is planned to incorporate network metering equipment.

 Line valve Some increased level of growth with the planned construction of a strategic medium pressure link of Gonville to Springvale.

 Special crossings Nothing planned

 LOW PRESSURE

-Main pipe There has been an increased level of residential housing development in the past two years.
-The high level of existing urban reticulation limits the potential for growth

-Service pipe Growth to remain stable due to increasing consumer demand for gas instant hot water being offset by a reducing demand on space heating due to alternatives, in particular heat pumps.

-Line valve Some increased level of growth with the planned sectionalisation of the low and medium pressure networks for emergency network management.

-Special crossings Nothing planned

-Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2020 Version: 9.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 53 of 108
+Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2021 Version: 10.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 52 of 102